Nationals vs. Rangers Player Props Betting Odds

-You can see player prop bet odds for Marcus Semien, Lane Thomas and others on the Texas Rangers and Washington Nationals prior to their matchup at 7:05 PM ET on Friday at Nationals Park.
+Player prop betting options for Marcus Semien, Lane Thomas and others are available in the Texas Rangers-Washington Nationals matchup at Nationals Park on Saturday, starting at 4:05 PM ET.

 Bet on this matchup or its props with BetMGM!